TaiwoEnoch/Social_Media_App/README.md

 # 📖 [Social Media App] <a name="about-project"></a>

-> ## The **Social Media App** project 'BlogApp' app is a Ruby on Rails based that allows Users to make a comment on posts, like the posts and posts as well.
+> ## The **Social Media App** project 'BlogApp' app is a Ruby on Rails based that allows Users to make a comments on posts, like the posts and posts as well.

 ## 🛠 Built With <a name="built-with"></a>